json-api/json-api/format/index.md

 The response **MUST** also include a document that contains the primary resource created.

-If the data object returned by the response contains a `self` key in its `links` member, the value of the `self` member **MUST** match the value of the `Location` header.
+If the resource object returned by the response contains a `self` key in its `links` member, the value of the `self` member **MUST** match the value of the `Location` header.